plexsystems/konstraint/docs/constraint_creation.md

 ### Legacy annotations

-Previously Konstraint had custom annotation format, such as `@title` or `@kinds`, which is a legacy format and will be removed in future releases.
+Previously Konstraint had custom annotation format, such as `@title` or `@kinds`, which is a legacy format and were removed in release v0.42.0.

-To aid with transition to OPA Metadata format, a conversion tool is provided as `konstraint convert`

 ## Using Input Parameters